geonetwork/core-geonetwork/docs/manual/docs/index.md

 # GeoNetwork 3.12 {#toc}

+!!!
+Warning

+    GeoNetwork `3.12.x` is deprecated and not maintained anymore.

 Welcome to GeoNetwork.
 This documentation is organized into specific guides targeting different audience.

 <div class="grid cards" markdown>